 If I Was Injured on the Job and am Receiving Workers’ Compensation, Can I Still File a Claim for Disability Benefits in PA?

 If you were injured at work in Pennsylvania, you likely filed a claim for workers’ compensation benefits.
 Workman’s comp can provide financial support – but will it interfere with your eligibility for other types of benefits, such as Social Security Disability Insurance (SSDI)?
-In this article, the Philadelphia disability lawyers of Young, Marr & Associates explain whether you can file a claim for disability benefits if you’re already receiving workers’ compensation in Pennsylvania.
+In this article, the long term disability lawyers of Young, Marr & Associates explain whether you can file a claim for disability benefits if you’re already receiving workers’ compensation in Pennsylvania.
 For more information about disability benefits in Pennsylvania, contact our law offices for a free legal consultation.

 Can I Apply for Disability While on Workers’ Comp in Pennsylvania?